farhankhwaja/RoommateFinder/README.md

 ## Description

-Roommate Finder is a application built with MongoDb, Express.js, AngularJS and NOde.js Stack.
+Roommate Finder is a application built with MongoDB, Express, AngularJS and Node.js (MEAN stack).
 This web application recommends roommates to live with based on your preferences given.

 ## Features